Hair Loss Treatments

-Minoxidil is a solution that acts as a vasodilator and needs to be applied directly onto the scalp
+Minoxidil is a vasodilator that needs to be applied onto the scalp

 Minoxidil is one of the most popular treatment options available.
 It’s FDA-approved as 2 and 5 percent topical solutions and foaming products, all of which can be used for hair loss.